-The Health Officer shall establish policies and procedures for installation and destruction of stormwater infiltration devices so that such installations do not create a conduit or preferential path for movement Formatted: Font: Bold, Underline of contaminants into groundwater.
+The Health Officer shall establish policies and procedures for installation and destruction of stormwater infiltration devices so that such installations do not create a conduit or preferential path for movement of contaminants into groundwater.
 In no case shall a stormwater infiltration device have less than a 5 foot separation to groundwater.

-7.70.110 Groundwater protection.
+7.70.110 Groundwater Resource protection.

-(A) Within the Pajaro groundwater protection zone, and in other areas where water contains constituents in excess of the applicable standards currently promulgated by the California Department of Health or where a monitoring agency or groundwater sustainability agency has determined that seawater intrusion is threatened, all new wells shall be constructed in such a manner that the well does not provide a conduit for contamination or pollution between aquifers.
+(A) Within the Pajaro groundwater protection zone, and in other areas where water contains constituents in excess of the applicable standards currently promulgated by the California Department of Health or where a monitoring agency or groundwater sustainability agency has determined that seawater intrusion is threatened, all new-wells shall be constructed in such a manner that the well does not provide a conduit for contamination or pollution between aquifers.

-(1) In such areas the Health Officer shall impose a requirement for new wells which penetrate more than one aquifer that an electric log device measuring spontaneous potential and resistivity be run in the uncased well borehole by a certified hydrologist, geohydrologist or other qualified person.
-Based on the data obtained from the electric log and the geologic log of the well, the hydrologist, geohydrologist or other qualified person approved by the Health Officer shall identify strata containing poor water quality and recommend to the well driller the location and specifications of the seal or seals needed to prevent the entrance of poor-quality water or its migration into other aquifers.
+(1) In such areas, the Health Officer shall impose a requirement for new wells which penetrate more than one aquifer that an electric log device measuring spontaneous potential and resistivity be run in the uncased well borehole by a certified hydrologist, geohydrologist or other qualified person approved by the Health Officer.
+Based on the data obtained from the electric log and the geologic log of the well, the certified hydrologist, geohydrologist or other qualified person approved by the Health Officer shall identify strata containing poor water quality and recommend to the well driller the location and specifications of the seal or seals needed to prevent the entrance of poor-quality water or its migration into other aquifers.

-(2) The well shall be completed with the seal or seals specified by the hydrologist, geohydrologist or other such qualified person.
+(2) The well shall be completed with the seal or seals specified by the certified hydrologist, geohydrologist or other such qualified person approved by the Health Officer.
 The person performing and evaluating the electric log shall submit a written report to the Health Officer.

 (B) Prior to completion of a well, a water sample shall be collected and tested for total dissolved solids, chloride, nitrate, and any other constituent which the Health Officer has reason to believe could be present in the well.
 The sample results shall be submitted to the Health Officer.
 If any constituent exceeds drinking water standards, the Health Officer shall require testing and sealing of the well pursuant to subsection (A) of this section.
-If drinking water standards cannot be met or the aquifer cannot be adequately protected from contamination or pollution, the Health Officer shall require that the well be destroyed.
+If drinking water standards for the proposed use cannot be met or the aquifer cannot be adequately protected from contamination or pollution, the Health Officer shall require that the well be destroyed.
 The Health Officer may require additional water quality testing upon completion of the well.

-(C) Each application for a newsupplemental, or replacement well shall accurately specify the parcels proposed to be served, the type of land uses to be served, the estimated annual water usefor non-domestic wells, and the presence of any existing wells which also serve those uses.
+(C) Each application for a new, supplemental, or replacement well shall accurately specify the parcels proposed to be served, the type of land uses to be served, the estimated annual water use for nondomestic de minimis wells, and the presence of any existing wells which also serve those uses.
 The Health Officer may require documentation to support the water use estimates provided.

-(D) For new, supplemental or replacement wells which will serve more than four residential connections or which will serve nonresidential uses which can be expected to utilize more than two acre-feet of water per year, the following measures will be taken to ensure that groundwater is put to beneficial use and is not wasted:
+(D) For new, supplemental, or replacement non de minimis wells which will serve more than four residential connections or which will serve nonresidential uses which can be expected to utilize more than two acre-feet of water per year, the following measures will be taken to ensure that groundwater is put to beneficial use and is not wasted:

-(1) A water use efficiency audit shall be completed, with recommendations for increased efficiency of use identified.
+(1) A water use efficiency audit evaluation shall be completed, with recommendations for increased efficiency of use identified.
 The Health Officer shall require that all reasonable measures be implemented.

-(2) In lieu of performing an efficiency audit as required by subsection (D)(1) of this section, the property owner may provide verification that conservation measures to achieve efficient interior and exterior water use have been taken.
+(2) In lieu of performing an efficiency audit evaluation as required by subsection (D)(1) of this section, the property owner may provide verification that conservation measures to achieve efficient interior and exterior water use have been taken.